pdr-github/pdr-github.github.io/_includes/MG_base.md

       <br><br>
       The main team involves Anna Sitnikova (curator, exhibition designer), Elizaveta Glukhova (curator, graphic designer), Bernard Foing (space sector expert and visionary), and Alexander Zaklynsky (gallery founder).
       <br><br>
       <i>Bhedadīpikā</i> was selected as part of the Moon Gallery in 2019 and is <a href="http://www.moongallery.eu/artist/priyanka-das-rajkakati/"> a visual dialogue</a> based on the artist's own duality - as an artist as well as researcher.
 For more information on the Moon Gallery Project, please visit their <a href="http://www.moongallery.eu/"> website</a>.
+You can support the first mission to the ISS by donating <a href="https://www.moongallery.eu/donation/"> here</a>.
     </p>
   </div>
   <button class="accordion">Exhibition: V-Art Digital #ArtSpaceship</button>